Advocacy

 Check out their website for information and updates about our local planning/zoning, transportation, and economic development.

-The county website includes info about our elected officials (like county judge, commissioners) as well as county departments such as emergency services, law enforcement, elections administration.
+The county website includes info about our elected officials (like county judges, and commissioners) as well as county departments such as emergency services, law enforcement, and elections administration.

 State Advocacy with Texas PTA